itu-devops/lecture_notes/sessions/session_10/Slides.md

 ![](images/load_balancing.png)

-Solves **scaling** but...
+Solves **scaling** and SPF at the application server level but...

 --

-... load balancer could still represent SPF
+... load balancer is still SPF

 ???